Published: Jul 31, 2012Time to read: 3mins Category: Recruitment

 Strategic HR Metrics: Turn Your HR Efforts into a Competitive Advantage

-HR organizations should focus time and efforts into HR metrics on the human capital component of their business's overall goals.
+HR organizations should focus time and efforts into HR metrics on the human capital component of their business's overall goals, like onboarding and candidate sourcing.
 Metrics are critical if HR professionals are going to have a strategic impact.
 In this blog post, we look at strategic HR metrics and how to turn your efforts into a competitive advantage.

 There is an old story about a chalk mark on a factory floor that sparked improvements in productivity.
 It goes something like this: The morning shift came to work to discover a chalk number on the factory floor.
 The workers stood around for a few minutes until they arrived at a conclusion as to what the number represented.
 They realized that the number represented the previous shift’s production quantity.

 Additionally, it represented a challenge to the morning shift to show that they could do better.
 It didn’t take long for the morning shift to rise to that challenge and eventually post their slightly better performance mark on the floor of the factory.

 There are several lessons that can be taken from this simple story:

 - The value of competition to spur improvements